Aditshah21/FactoryIntelligence/README.md

 Hey Guys,

-First let me clear with all files as there are way too files in this project.
+First of all let me clear with all files as there are way too many files in this repo.
-So portal is basically running on Spring Framework along with its security and merged with Python.
+So this portal is basically running on Spring Framework along with its security and merged with Python.
-Python is used for machine learning algorithm to train a neural network for Object Detection.
+Python is used for machine learning algorithm to train a neural network for Object Classfication.

 I have uploaded all files along with datasets for training network.
 You can also increase your dataset for more accuracy!